openid/openid4vp_ble/main.md

 First, Verifier and the Wallet need to establish the connection.
 This specification defines two mechanisms to do so: BLE Advertisement initiated by the Verifier and QR code displayed by the Verifier.

+Wallet and the Verifier MUST support LE Data Packet Length Extension according to [@!Bluetooth.4.2.Core] section 4.5.10.

+Speaking in BLE terms, the Verifier takes the role of the "Peripheral GAP Role" whereas the Wallet takes the "Central GAP Role", i.e. the Verifier advertises the OpenID 4 VP service and the Wallet drives the protocol flow by reading data from and writing data to the Verifier.

 ## Estabilishing Connection using BLE Advertisement {#connection-ble}

 This section describes how Verifier and the Wallet can establish a connection by Verifier initiating BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.